whoschek/bzfs/README.md

 --include-snapshot-times-and-ranks 'latest 7..latest 100%'
 --include-snapshot-times-and-ranks '*..7 days ago'`

+* Delete all daily snapshots that were created more than 7 days ago, yet ensure that the latest 7 daily snapshots (per dataset) are not deleted regardless of when they were created, and ensure that a snapshot is only deleted if no corresponding snapshot or bookmark exists in the source dataset (same as above except for replacing the 'dummy' source with 'tank1/foo/bar'):

+` bzfs tank1/foo/bar tank2/boo/bar --dryrun --recursive
+--skip-replication --delete-dst-snapshots --include-snapshot-regex
+'.*_daily' --include-snapshot-times-and-ranks 'latest 7..latest
+100%' --include-snapshot-times-and-ranks '*..7 days ago'`

+* Delete all daily snapshots that were created more than 7 days ago, yet ensure that the latest 7 daily snapshots (per dataset) are not deleted regardless of when they were created, and ensure that a snapshot is only deleted if no corresponding snapshot exists in the source dataset (same as above except for appending 'no-crosscheck'):

+` bzfs tank1/foo/bar tank2/boo/bar --dryrun --recursive
+--skip-replication --delete-dst-snapshots --include-snapshot-regex
+'.*_daily' --include-snapshot-times-and-ranks 'latest 7..latest
+100%' --include-snapshot-times-and-ranks '*..7 days ago'
+--delete-dst-snapshots-no-crosscheck`

+* Delete all bookmarks that were created more than 90 days ago, yet do not delete the latest 200 bookmarks (per dataset) regardless of when they were created:

+` bzfs dummy tank1/foo/bar --dryrun --recursive --skip-replication --delete-dst-snapshots=bookmarks --include-snapshot-times-and-ranks
+'latest 200..latest 100%' --include-snapshot-times-and-ranks '*..90
+days ago'`

 * Delete all tmp datasets within tank2/boo/bar:

 ` bzfs dummy tank2/boo/bar --dryrun --recursive --skip-replication